Imatinib

 Imatinib, sold under the brand names Gleevec and Glivec (both marketed worldwide by Novartis) among others, is an oral targeted therapy medication used to treat cancer.
-Imatinib is a small molecule inhibitor targeting multiple receptor tyrosine kinases such as CSF1R, ABL, c-KIT, FLT3, and PDGFR-β.
+Imatinib is a small molecule inhibitor targeting multiple tyrosine kinases such as CSF1R, ABL, c-KIT, FLT3, and PDGFR-β.
 Specifically, it is used for chronic myelogenous leukemia (CML) and acute lymphocytic leukemia (ALL) that are Philadelphia chromosome–positive (Ph+), certain types of gastrointestinal stromal tumors (GIST), hypereosinophilic syndrome (HES), chronic eosinophilic leukemia (CEL), systemic mastocytosis, and myelodysplastic syndrome.

 Common side effects include vomiting, diarrhea, muscle pain, headache, and rash.
 Severe side effects may include fluid retention, gastrointestinal bleeding, bone marrow suppression, liver problems, and heart failure.
 Use during pregnancy may result in harm to the baby.
 Imatinib works by stopping the Bcr-Abl tyrosine-kinase.
 This can slow growth or result in programmed cell death of certain types of cancer cells.

 Imatinib was approved for medical use in the United States in 2001.
 It is on the World Health Organization's List of Essential Medicines.
 A generic version became available in the UK as of 2017.

 Medical uses

 Imatinib is used to treat chronic myelogenous leukemia (CML), gastrointestinal stromal tumors (GISTs) and a number of other malignancies.
 In 2006 the FDA expanded approved use to include dermatofibrosarcoma protuberans (DFSP), myelodysplastic/myeloproliferative diseases (MDS/MPD), and aggressive systemic mastocytosis (ASM).

 Imatinib is considered to be a very effective treatment for CML, and has been shown to improve outcomes for people with this type of leukemia.
 It can also be used to treat some types of ALL, but is not considered a standard of care for ALL.
-In many cases, Imatinib can induce a complete cytogenetic response (CCyR) and major molecular response (MMR) and many patients can have a long-term remission.
+In many cases, imatinib can induce a complete cytogenetic response (CCyR) and major molecular response (MMR) and many patients can have a long-term remission.
 It is also used to maintain remission in chronic phase CML patients.

-It's important to note that while Imatinib is a very effective treatment for CML and some types of ALL, it is not a cure for leukemia.
-Instead, it is a chronic therapy that helps to control the disease and prevent it from progressing.
-Some patients may need to continue taking Imatinib for an extended period of time to maintain remission, and some patients may eventually require additional treatment options.
+While imatinib is a very effective treatment for CML and some types of ALL, it is not a cure for leukemia.
+Instead, it is a 'chronic therapy' that helps to control the disease and prevent it from progressing.
+Some patients may need to continue taking imatinib for an extended period of time to maintain remission, and some patients may eventually require additional treatment options.

-Note: It is not a cure, it is an effective way to control and prevent the disease from progressing.